 JULY 30, 2016: Steele, Ohr and Ohr’s wife, Nellie, meet for breakfast in Washington.
 After the breakfast, Steele emails Ohr, saying, "Glenn [Simpson] is happy to speak to you on this if it would help."

 AROUND JULY 31, 2016: The FBI opens its counterintelligence investigation.
 Veteran agent Peter Strzok, the Section Chief of FBI’s Counterintelligence Division, is assigned to lead the probe.

 EARLY AUGUST 2016: Steele compiles at least two reports on “growing backlash” within high-level Russian ranks over whether the DNC hack went too far, and on “evolving Russian tactics in pro-Trump, anti-Clinton operation.”
-One report briefly mentions Carter Page, alleging the Kremlin “indirectly” paid for him and several other Americans to travel recently to Moscow.
-(Page has since denied any wrongdoing.)
+One of those reports briefly mentions Carter Page, alleging the Kremlin “indirectly” paid for him and several other Americans to travel recently to Moscow.
+Page has since denied any wrongdoing.

 AUGUST 8, 2016: The FBI attorney texts Strzok asking, “[Trump’s] not ever going to become president, right?
 Right?!”
 Strzok responds: “No. No he’s not.
 We’ll stop it.”

 AUGUST 19, 2016: Paul Manafort resigns as Trump’s campaign chairman.
 Three days later, Steele compiles a report on Manafort’s supposed “demise” and what he describes as Putin’s concern that alleged “kick-backs” to Manafort were not properly hidden.